Catherine Lacey (author): Career

-Her 2020 novel, Pew, was shortlisted for the 2021 Dylan Thomas Prize and won the New York Public Library's Young Lions Fiction Award.
+Lacey's 2020 novel Pew was shortlisted for the 2021 Dylan Thomas Prize and won the New York Public Library's 2021 Young Lions Fiction Award.

-In 2023, she published her fourth novel, Biography of X, a fictional biography.
-The New Statesman said it "thrillingly subverts the conventions of life-writing."
-Time named it among "the 100 must-read books of 2023."
-It was shortlisted for the Dylan Thomas Prize in 2024.
+Lacey's fourth novel, Biography of X, a fictional biography and alternative history, was published in 2023.
+The New Statesman said the book "thrillingly subverts the conventions of life-writing."
+Time named it one of "the 100 must-read books of 2023."
+The novel was shortlisted for the 2024 Dylan Thomas Prize.
+It won the 2024 Lambda Literary Award for Lesbian Fiction.

 Lacey's nonfiction/fiction hybrid work The Möbius Book was released in June 2025.
-She has an upcoming second short story collection, My Stalkers.
+The Möbius Book was a finalist for the 2026 Lambda Literary Award for Bisexual Nonfiction.

+Lacey's short-story collection My Stalkers is set for release in January 2027.

 Personal life

-In August 2015, she married actor and teacher Peter Musante; they divorced the next year.
+In August 2015, Lacey married actor and teacher Peter Musante; they divorced the next year.
 Lacey was partnered with writer Jesse Ball from 2016 to 2021.
-She has taught at Columbia University in the Writing Program at the School of the Arts.
 As of 2024, she is married to the writer Daniel Saldaña París.
+The couple live in Mexico City.

+Lacey has taught in the writing program at Columbia University's School of the Arts.